earthai-tech/geoprior-v3/docs/source/api/tuner.rst

 API notes
 ---------

-A few design details are worth keeping in mind when reading this API:
+A few design details are worth keeping in mind while reading this API
+page:

-- ``SubsNetTuner.create(...)`` is the recommended user entry point because it infers dimensions from data arrays and applies GeoPrior-aware canonicalization.
+- ``SubsNetTuner.create(...)`` is the recommended user entry point when input and target arrays are already available, because it infers fixed dimensions and applies GeoPrior-aware canonicalization.
-- ``PINNTunerBase`` is abstract in spirit: subclasses are expected to implement the actual ``build(hp)`` method.
+- ``PINNTunerBase`` is generic in role, while ``SubsNetTuner`` provides the model-aware specialization.
+This is what keeps the tuning stack reusable without losing the scientific contract of GeoPrior.
+- The compatibility shim ``geoprior.models.tuners`` is a public import convenience, not a second implementation of the tuning logic.

-- The tuning stack is intentionally aware of the GeoPrior physics contract, not only the neural architecture.
+- The tuning layer is tightly coupled to the GeoPrior forecasting and physics assumptions, so it should be read together with the subsidence model API and with the Stage-3 tuning workflow.
-- Target canonicalization and required-key checking are part of the tuning API because tuning must still respect the same scientific contract as ordinary training.

 See also
 --------